lukexor/pix-engine/README.md

 drive real applications.
 The [Tetanes][] [NES][] emulator, for example uses `pix_engine` for rendering, window and event handling.

+## Minimum Supported Rust Version

+The current minimum Rust version is `1.55.0`.

 ## Getting Started

 Creating an application is as simple as implementing the only required method of